alaakh42/La-Liga-Chatbot/README.md

 	- this command create a directory `./models/current/nlu` where the model and its metadata resides
 	- then using `rasa_nlu.model.Interpreter` module I generate the intent of the message and its confidence ratio

-5. Using [spacy multi-language model](https://spacy.io/models/xx) I attempt to extract intities in the user message like `LOC`, `ORG` and `PER` which will help me decide the most suitable reply to return to the user given the intent is `laliga_questions` offcourse
+5. Using [spacy multi-language model](https://spacy.io/models/xx) I attempt to extract intities in the user message like `LOC`, `ORG` and `PER` which will help along side the `intent_comfidence` and `intent_type` to decide on the most suitable reply to return to the user given the intent is `laliga_questions` offcourse
 	- Download the multi-language model using the following command:
 		`python -m spacy download xx_ent_wiki_sm`